 - Consider placing a baby pool in a shady spot for them to get in and cool off

-- Bring them inside during the extreme heat of the day
+- For cats, dogs or small animals, bring them inside during the extreme heat of the day

-- Set up a Sprinkler or Mister – We ‘double dip’ on this one.
+- Set up a Sprinkler or Mister is a great way to care for animals!
+We ‘double dip’ on this one.
 We set up sprinklers for the cows, and they love playing in the cool water.
 It also helps us to water the pastures.
 If you use this tip in a coop, though, only do it for short periods.
-Otherwise you will have a muddy coop, and a huge water bill!
+Otherwise, you will have a muddy coop, and a huge water bill!

 If you have Chickens:

-All of the water tips work for chickens as well.
+All of the water tips to care for animals work for chickens as well.
 To tell if your chickens are too hot, watch for the tell-tale signs.
 If they are ‘panting’ (open beak, labored breathing), this is a sure sign.
 They will hold their wings away from their body.
 This allows for air circulation.

 Worst case scenarios are signs of lethargy, not eating and not drinking.
 Try these tips for keeping them cool: